Are There More Car Accidents in Summer or Winter?

 More Drivers On the Road

 An easy explanation for the increase in summer car accidents is there are simply more people on the road.
-Domestic vacations and staycations increased during the Covid-19 pandemic, and remain high to this day.
+Domestic vacations and staycations increased during the COVID-19 pandemic and remain high to this day.
 Families taking summer vacations and road trips, kids out of school, and pleasant weather all contribute to higher traffic during the summer – and more traffic accidents.
 Los Angeles, which has the second most-congested corridor in the U.S., experiences a high volume of visitors and residents traveling to escape the heat, either heading to the beach or up north.
 The best way to avoid congested roads is to avoid driving during peak rush hour.

 Drunk Driving

 Drunk driving accidents and fatalities spike in the summer, especially during holidays like Memorial Day, 4th of July, and Labor Day.
 MoneyGeek forecasts that there will be 13,490 DUI fatalities in 2023.
 Multiple reports also show that Saturday and Sunday are the two days with the most DUIs.
-Drinking alcohol and getting behind the wheel leads to an increased risk for car accident injuries and death.
+Drinking alcohol and getting behind the wheel leads to an increased risk of car accident injuries and death.
 If you or someone you know is going to be drinking, designate a sober driver before or call a rideshare service.

 Road Construction